 - Don’t schedule your FastPasses for first thing in the morning.
 This is the one time of day where parks have the shortest lines.
 Use the first hour or so after a park opens to enjoy some of the rides you didn’t get Fastpasses for to avoid longer wait times later in the day.
 Save your Fastpasses for early afternoon when you know the lines will start to peak and you’ll be able to breeze past the crowds.

 - If the Stand-By Line is short then re-schedule your FastPass.
 Let’s say you arrive at Kilimanjaro Safari at 10:30am to find there’s only a 20 minute Stand-By line.
-Get onto your My Disney Experience App, cancel your FastPass ride in the Stand-By line and reschedule your FP for something else.
-Remember the passes are there to cut wait times.
-If there’s no wait times don’t use the passes.
+Get onto your My Disney Experience App, cancel your FastPass ride in the Stand-By line and reschedule your FdontpahinkinaboutheadinWal8below to find out how you can get your FREE quote.

 If you find tips like these helpful, why not consider working with an Authorized Disney Vacation Planner?
 As an agent with MickeyTravels, I can help you find your perfect package, nab those hard to get dining and FastPass reservations and share my tips and tricks for helping you plan out your days at the parks.
 Best of all my services are absolutely FREE.
 There are no hidden costs and you’d pay the same as if you were to book through Disney.
 Get in touch at 1.800.801.4025, via email at firstname.lastname@example.org or follow along on Facebook.